Dosimetrist Radiology Therapeutic Smith Clinic

 Minimum Qualifications

-Degrees: Bachelors in Physical or Biological Science
+Degrees: Bachelor's in physical or Biological Science

 Licenses & Certifications: Medical Dosimetrist, Certified Graduate of an accredited dosimetry program; Board Certified Medical Dosimetrist (MDCB) OR Board eligible upon graduation.
 Licensure must be obtained within one year of graduation.